yandex-cloud/terraform-provider-yandex/website/docs/r/datatransfer_endpoint.html.markdown

 * `exclude_tables` - List of tables which will not be transfered, formatted as `schemaname.tablename`.
 * `object_transfer_settings` - (Optional) Defines which database schema objects should be transferred, e.g. views, functions, etc.
 * `slot_gigabyte_lag_limit` - (Optional) Maximum WAL size held by the replication slot, in gigabytes.
 Exceeding this limit will result in a replication failure and deletion of the replication slot.
 Unlimited by default.
+* `security_groups` - (Optional) List of security groups that the transfer associated with this endpoint should use.

 The `postgres_target` block supports: